ruowenliu/axisym3Dswimmer/README.md

 # axisym3Dswimmer

-**This repository stores the programs for the preprint**
+## This repository stores the programs for the preprint:

 _Shape optimization of slip-driven axisymmetric microswimmers_ [arxiv](https://arxiv.org/abs/2405.00656/)

-**It contains the following parts**
+## This repository contains the following parts
 1. Problem solver (kernals, ect.)

    The _solver_ folder contains the programs for solving the forward (and adjoint) problem.

    Some despcription of the programs are listed below.

-Note: The function _brewermap_ (c) 2014 Stephen Cobeldick
+   _brewermap_ (c) 2014 Stephen Cobeldick is used to control colorbars.

+2. Calculation of maximum efficiency on prolate spheroids with various reduced volumes

+   **To run the program, use runProlateSpheroid.m**

-4. Parametrization of shapes
+3. Parametrization of shapes

+   **To run the program, use xxxx.m**

-5. Shape sensitivity verifications
+4. Shape sensitivity verifications

+   **To run the program, use xxxx.m**

-6. Optimization algorithms
+5. Optimization algorithms

-## How to Run
+   **To run the program, use xxxx.m**